-There are two groups of fee users, Fund A — which includes the Lied Center for Performing Arts, The Daily Nebraskan, The DailyER, University Program Council and ASUN — and Fund B — which includes Nebraska Unions, Campus Recreation, the ASUN Student Readership Program, Parking & Transit Services and the University Health Center.
+Fund A users include the Lied Center for Performing Arts, The Daily Nebraskan, The DailyER, University Program Council and the Association of the Students of the University of Nebraska.
+Fund B includes the Nebraska Unions, Campus Recreation, the ASUN Student Readership Program, Parking & Transit Services and the University Health Center.

 All budgets were presented to the committee — with additional debate for the Lied Center — and approved.

 The Lied Center subcommittee recommended the Lied Center receive $218,400 — an increase of $8,400.
 The Lied Center had originally requested no increase.

 The recommendation stemmed from the Arts for All program, which allows students to attend a variety of concerts, performances and more for free.

 In the end, the committee voted three times, due to internal disagreement, until it agreed to give the Lied Center the $210,000 that had been requested initially.

 The Nebraska Unions requested $5,043,508 — an increase of $110,464.